Peter Fudakowski

+Peter Jan Fudakowski (born 2 September 1954) is a London-based film producer, writer and director.

+Early life

-Peter Jan Fudakowski (1954) is a London-based film producer, writer and director.
-Fudakowski, born in London to Polish emigrants, didn’t go to film school but he studied Economics at Magdalene College, Cambridge (where he was President of the Cambridge Union Society in Michaelmas Term 1976).
+Fudakowski, born in London to Polish immigrants and educated at Wimbledon College, did not go to film school but studied economics at Magdalene College, Cambridge (where he was the President of the Cambridge Union Society in Michaelmas Term 1976).
 He graduated with a master's degree and later read for an MBA at the business school INSEAD, France.

+Career

 In 1979 he joined the First National Bank of Chicago, where he worked in the film financing department.
-In 1982 Fudakowski left to set up his own production company with his wife, Henrietta Williams, as script editor and head of development.
+In 1982 Fudakowski left to set up his own production company with his wife, Henrietta Fudakowski (née Williams), as a script editor and head of development.

+Awards and accolades

 Their company, Premiere Productions Ltd, marked its 20th year in the film business with the production of Tsotsi, which won an Oscar for Best Foreign Film in 2006.
+Peter was also nominated in 2006 by the BAFTA for an Outstanding Debut by a British Writer, Director or Producer Award.

+Tsotsi won both the critics and Audience Awards at the Edinburgh Film Festival in 2005.

+This was followed by winning the People's Choice Award for Best Film at the Toronto International Film Festival in 2005.

+Tsotsi was also nominated in 2006 for a BAFTA Award for Best Film Not in the English Language and a Golden Globe Award for Best Foreign Language Film.

 Following this Fudakowski and Williams developed film projects, including The Secret Sharer and Corams Children.
 Fudakowski directed Secret Sharer, shot on location in Thailand and China, which was released in the UK in June 2014.
 In November 2014 Fudakowski was awarded the Wings Award by the Polish Film Festival in America.

+Family and ancestors

-Peter Fudakowski is son of Wojciech and Danuta Fudakowski.
-His family is of noble Polish origin.
-His grandfather Jan Fudakowski was a Polish officer, author of military memoirs and was also the inspiration for Jasiu - a character in Thomas Mann’s novella Death in Venice.
-Peter Fudakowski has a son and a daughter from his marriage to Williams.
+Peter Fudakowski is son of Wojciech and Danuta Fudakowski who escaped form Communist Poland to England just after WW2.
+Wojciech fought with the Polish resistance Armia Krajowa (AK) as a teenager.
+His wife Danuta as a 13-year-old girl, survived the Warsaw Uprising in August 1944.
+His grandfather Jan Fudakowski was a Polish officer, author of military memoirs and was also the inspiration for Jasiu – a character in Thomas Mann's novella Death in Venice.
+Peter Fudakowski has a son and a daughter from his marriage to Henrietta Fudakowski (née Henrietta Williams).